codevibe-de/kotlin-training/src/main/kotlin/exrc/chpt_030/030_EXERCISES_en.md

 ## q) What's our Vector, Victor?

-Create some class `Vector`, which describes an X/Y coordinate.
-This can be a data or regular class.
+Create a class named `Vector`, which contains X and Y coordinates.
+This can be a data class or a regular class.

 Instances (shown below as "V") of this class should be able to be processed using the following operators: